richmahn/en_tn/phm/front/intro.md

 #### Does this letter approve of the practice of slavery? ####

 Paul instructed Onesimus to return to his former master.
 But that did not mean Paul regarded slavery as an acceptable practice.
-Instead, Paul's was more concerned with people serving God no matter the circumstances they were in.
+Instead, Paul was more concerned with people serving God no matter the circumstances they were in.

 #### What does Paul mean by the expression "in Christ," "in the Lord," etc.? ####